Cysteine: Biological functions

+Sulfonylation is an irreversible oxidation.
+It is often associated with the sulfonylation or sulfoconjugation of steroidal hormones.

 Precursor to the antioxidant glutathione

 Due to the ability of thiols to undergo redox reactions, cysteine and cysteinyl residues have antioxidant properties.
 Its antioxidant properties are typically expressed in the tripeptide glutathione, which occurs in humans and other organisms.
 The systemic availability of oral glutathione (GSH) is negligible; so it must be biosynthesized from its constituent amino acids, cysteine, glycine, and glutamic acid.
 While glutamic acid is usually sufficient because amino acid nitrogen is recycled through glutamate as an intermediary, dietary cysteine and glycine supplementation can improve synthesis of glutathione.

 Precursor to iron-sulfur clusters

 Cysteine is an important source of sulfide in human metabolism.
 The sulfide in iron-sulfur clusters and in nitrogenase is extracted from cysteine, which is converted to alanine in the process.

 Metal ion binding

 Beyond the iron-sulfur proteins, many other metal cofactors in enzymes are bound to the thiolate substituent of cysteinyl residues.
 Examples include zinc in zinc fingers and alcohol dehydrogenase, copper in the blue copper proteins, iron in cytochrome P450, and nickel in the [NiFe]-hydrogenases.
-The sulfhydryl group also has a high affinity for heavy metals, so that proteins containing cysteine, such as metallothionein, will bind metals such as mercury, lead, and cadmium tightly.
+The thiol group also has a high affinity for heavy metals, so that proteins containing cysteine, such as metallothionein, will bind metals such as mercury, lead, and cadmium tightly.
+Silver ions can also bind tightly to cysteine and cause secondary structure changes in cysteine-containing peptides, e.g. leading to alpha helix formation.
+This is also the case for zinc fingers in which silver ions can replace zinc and form stable zinc/cysteine clusters with partial alpha helical structure.
+The extent of alpha helix formation increases with the number of cysteines.